snl-dakota/dakota/docs/user/setupdakota.rst

 Build from Source Code (Advanced)
 ---------------------------------

-For custom installations, download and build Dakota from source code.
+For custom installations, :ref:`download and build Dakota from source <compiling-main>`.

 .. _setupdakota-environment: